Filing a Police Report After a Car Accident

 Even if there is only minor damage it is important to still make sure an accident report is filed.
 Sometimes there is more physical and medical damage later that is not always apparent at the time of the car accident.

-Does Filing a Police Report Mean You Have to Make a Claim?
+Filing a Police Report and Making a Claim

 The police can help make sure the details are accurate.